parallelvirtualcluster/pvc/docs/architecture/cluster.md

 0. The floating IPs in the main networks
 0. The default gateway IP for each managed client network
 0. The DNSMasq instance handling DHCP and DNS for each managed client network
+0. The API and provisioner clients and workers

 #### Hypervisors

 Hypervisors consist of all other PVC nodes in the cluster.
 For small clusters (3 nodes), there will generally not be any non-coordinator nodes, though adding a 4th would require it to be a hypervisor to preserve quorum between the coordinators.
-Larger clusters will generally add new nodes as Hypervisors rather than coordinators to preserve the small set of coordinator nodes previously mentioned.
+Larger clusters should generally add new nodes as Hypervisors rather than coordinators to preserve the small set of coordinator nodes previously mentioned.

 ## Example Configurations